Stay tuned while we tell you about some of the infamous cyber extortion attempts and the possible ways to stop them upfront.

 At a personal level, use password managers.

 Moreover, take the pain of updating passwords once in a while.
 This will ensure your safety even if your credentials get stolen somehow.
-And that's a whole lot easier with premium password managers like
+And that’s a whole lot easier with premium password managers like Lastpass, which can auto-update your passwords with just a click.

 But don’t just stop with a complicated password; try being creative with the username too.